 Sunk in 1999 and accessible by boat or dinghy only, the 45 metres-long wreck lies on a sandy sea bottom at -42 metres of depth.
 In the vase hold, a crack allows to take a look inside, even if the most of the dive takes place outside of the wreck.

 Before actually visiting the wreck, a stop to the underwater statue of Jesus Christ, blessed by Pope John Paul II and guarding Maltese fishermen, is mandatory.

 Due to the depth the wreck lies to, this immersion is dedicated to scuba owning the Deep Specialty.

 A one-of-a-kind experience, one of the most unique of your whole stay in Malta.

 The tour starts from the inside of the cave, in a tide pool leading to a tunnel that is 60 metres long and with a depth of -22 metres at its deepest point: alongside this tunnel, the contrast between the low inside light and the blue of the open water at the entrance allows to take amazing pictures.

 Once outside, the immersion continues alongside the wall, with a variable depth ranging from a few metres to up to -50 metres.

-One of the most beautiful sites in Comino and a not-to-be-missed stop of the Full Day in the Blue Lagoon’s island, Santa Maria Caves are an incredible mix of fauna, fishes and caves that make this immersion fun for all divers, at all levels of expertise.
+One of the most beautiful sites in Comino and a not-to-be-missed stop of the Full Day in the Blue Lagoon’s island, Santa Maria Caves are an incredible mix of fauna, fish and caves that make this dive fun for all divers, at all levels of expertise.